Aaron98990/cdc-docs/new.md

     - Includes [Certification Textbook](/C4H620_Textbook.pdf)
 - CX Works (expert guidance, project frameworks, strategic guidance)

 Start in the Global Community please watch the 10_Overview > Files > Webinars > 2022 May - 4Steps2CDC Program which was hosted by SAP.
-The program should take a week to complete.
+The program should take **one week** to complete.
 Make sure to poke around CDC and do the exercises.

-Next, in the Global community complete the exercise located in 10_Overview > Files > Training Material > Onboarding Use Case > CDC Onboarding.zip, this should take a week to complete and many challenge can be expected.
+Next, in the Global community complete the exercise located in 10_Overview > Files > Training Material > Onboarding Use Case > CDC Onboarding.zip, this should take **three weeks** to complete and many challenges can be expected.

 ## Certification